 Deviated Septum

-A deviated septum refers to a thin wall between the nasal passages that is displaced to one side, making one nostril smaller than the other.
-When a deviated septum is severe, it can block the one nostril, hindering the airflow.
+A deviated septum in Cape Town refers to a thin wall between the nasal passages that is displaced to one side, making one nostril smaller than the other.
+When a deviated septum is severe, it can block one nostril, hindering the airflow.
 This may cause breathing difficulties, crusting or bleeding of the nostrils.

-Nasal obstruction occurs from a deviated septum when there is a swelling of the tissue lining the nostrils.
+Nasal obstruction occurs from a deviated septum in Cape Town when there is a swelling of the tissue lining the nostrils.
 Treatment of nasal obstruction may include medications to reduce the swelling or nasal dilators that help open the nasal passages.
 However, to correct a deviated septum, surgery is necessary.

-Most septal deformities have no symptoms, and patients may not even be aware that they have a deviated septum.
+Most people with a deviated septum in Cape Town have no symptoms, and patients may not even be aware that they have a deviated septum.
 However, some septal deformities may present the following signs and symptoms:

 • · Obstruction of one or both nostrils.